abagramian/RoomMate/datamodel/README.md

 How to Link Database?

-These are resources on how to link the database: https://github.com/JSneak/firebase-tutorial (4/21/2022 Update) So far, we have created the databse into Firebase
+These are resources on how to link the database: https://github.com/JSneak/firebase-tutorial

+(4/21/2022 Update) So far, we have created the database in Google Firebase.
+Looking to integrate with the frontend.